Vegan Sheet Cake

 Storage Tips

 Cover leftover cake slices (or store them in an airtight container).
 They will keep at room temperature for up to 4 days or in the fridge for up to 7 days.
-You can freeze this cake (either whole or individual slices) in an appropriate freezer container or bags.
+You can freeze this cake (either whole or individual slices) in an appropriate freezer container or bag.
 It will keep in the freezer for up to 2 months.

 Vegan Chocolate Cake Favorites